 ‘Women, War & Peace’

-In 2017, WCIA teamed up with International Photojournalist Lee Karen Stow to stage the ‘Women War & Peace’ Exhibition – unveiled at the Senedd in August 2017, to accompany the ‘Poppies: Weeping Window’ sculptures from London.
-The exhibition aimed to bring women’s stories to the fore of remembrance through Lee’s powerful portraits and accounts (including ionterviews with a number of Welsh peace activists today); and to highlight the hidden histories of women as peacemakers in the aftermath of WW1 – with the binding and declaration of the Women’s Peace Petition from the Temple of Peace at centre stage.
+In 2017, WCIA teamed up with International Photojournalist Lee Karen Stow to stage the ‘Women War & Peace’ Exhibition – unveiled at the Senedd in August 2017, to accompany the ‘Poppies: Weeping Window’ sculptures touring the UK from the Tower of London.
+The exhibition aimed to bring women’s stories to the fore of remembrance through Lee’s powerful portraits and accounts (including interviews with present-day Welsh peace activists); and to highlight the hidden histories of women as peacemakers in the aftermath of WW1 – with the binding and declaration of the Women’s Peace Petition from the Temple of Peace at centre stage.
 The exhibition was visited by an estimated 80,000 people over Summer 2017.

 The ‘Women War & Peace’ exhibition (along with the petition) has been displayed at:

 - Caffi Croesor, Porthmadog – alongside the launch of ‘Heddwch Nain Mamgu’